Air Pollution Solutions in the Office

 Clean Air Day 2018

-For Clean Air Day 2018, we want to explore how we can help reduce air pollution in the office and understand the facts about air pollution.
+For Clean Air Day 2018, we want to explore the air pollution solutions.
+Including, how we can help reduce air pollution in the office and understand the facts about air pollution.

 What causes indoor air pollution in the office?

 Workplace air pollution will vary depending on your office building, its location and the work you carry out; essentially in a ‘regular’ office environment you’ll experience similar air quality issues to that of your home.
 According to Clean Air Day research, we spend over 90% of our time indoors, so the potential impact on our health is huge.

 Sources include: Volatile Organic Compounds (VOCs).
 These are found in building products, chipboard furniture and carpets, office equipment such as printers create emissions, plus fumes produced from heating and cooling systems.

 Other causes include biological pollutants such as the damp and mould, dust from dirty office environments and bacterial build-ups from lack of cleaning and sanitising in the office.
 Conversely, over-using cleaning products (non environmentally friendly products) will also emit chemicals into the air.

 How do you know if you have an air pollution problem?

 Many air quality issues will be apparent through the presence of unpleasant odours, mould and dust in the air or a feeling that the office is uncomfortably hot and stuffy.